earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 	</figcaption>
 </figure>

-## The structure of a geographic CRS
+## The Structure of a Geographic CRS

-A geographic CRS uses a grid that wraps around the entire globe.
+A geographic `CRS` uses a grid that wraps around the entire globe.
 This means that each point on the globe is defined using the SAME coordinate system and the same units as defined within that particular geographic CRS.
 Geographic coordinate reference systems are best for global analysis however it is important to remember that distance is distorted using a geographic lat / long `CRS`.

-The **geographic WGS84 lat/long** `CRS` has an origin - (0,0) -
-located at the intersection of the
+The **geographic WGS84 lat/long** `CRS` has an origin - (0,0) - located at the
-Equator (0° latitude) and Prime Meridian (0° longitude) on the globe.
+intersection of the Equator (0° latitude) and Prime Meridian (0° longitude) on the globe.

-Let's remind ourselves what data projects in a geographic CRS look like.
+Let's remind ourselves what data projects in a geographic `CRS` look like.

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial04-geographic-vs-projected-crs/geographic-WGS84-1.png" title="wgs 84 plot" alt="wgs 84 plot" width="90%" />